TouK/sputnik/README.md

 If you want sputnik to use your SonarQube rules just download them from your SonarQube profile and use these with `checkstyle.configurationFile`, `pmd.ruleSets` and `spotbugs.includeFilter` variables.

+To ease migration from FindBugs to SpotBugs these three configuration properties still work and affect SpotBugs now: `findbugs.enabled`, `findbugs.includeFilter` and `findbugs.excludeFilter`.

 ## Installation

 - clone this repository and build it: `gradle distZip` or download [distribution](https://github.com/TouK/sputnik/releases/download/sputnik-1.5.1/sputnik-1.5.1.zip)